 National Center for Science Education

-NCSE is pleased to announce that the latest issue of Reports of the National Center for Science Education is now available on-line.
+NCSE is pleased to welcome Stephanie Keep as the new editor of its journal Reports of the National Center for Science Education.

 NCSE's Mark McCaffrey will be discussing the educational use of the third National Climate Assessment at a panel in the White House on May 6, 2014.
 The panel will be streamed live from the White House between 2:00 p.m. and 4:00 p.m.
 (Eastern) on May 6, 2014; McCaffrey’s presentation will take place toward the end of the event.

 NCSE's Mark McCaffrey contributed a guest column, entitled "Protecting Wyoming's most valuable resource" — which he identified as children rather than energy — to the Casper Star-Tribune (May 4, 2014), reviewing the derailment of the adoption of the Next Generation Science Standards because of the legislature's objection to their treatment of climate change.